63 Healthy Breakfast Ideas

 Quick breads and muffins

 If you are like certain members of my family, sweet breakfasts are mandatory.
-To combat any potential sugar crash later in the day, I like to make quick breads and muffins with wholesome ingredients and less added sugar.
+To avoid a sugar crash later in the day, I like to make quick breads and muffins with wholesome ingredients and less added sugar.
 I usually enjoy banana bread or breakfast muffins with some Greek yogurt and fresh fruit for more staying power.
 Bonus?
-They are great to freeze, too.
+They freeze well, too.

 - Protein banana bread (pictured above)